-STEP 2 Select the name of the portable player to be changed by either of the following methods, and select "Confirm" using a voice command or
+STEP 2 Select the name of the portable player to be changed by either of the following methods, and select "Confirm" using a voice command or and say the new name.

 - a.
 Press the talk switch and say the name of desired portable player. - b.
 Press the talk switch and say "List audio players".
 When the name of the desired portable player is read aloud, press the talk switch.